Consumer medicine information

 Use with other vaccines.

-Arexvy can be given concomitantly with inactivated unadjuvanted seasonal influenza vaccine (Flu Quadrivalent containing a combined total of 60 micrograms Hemagglutinin (HA) per dose).
+Arexvy can be given concomitantly with inactivated seasonal influenza vaccines (standard dose unadjuvanted, high dose unadjuvanted, or standard dose adjuvanted).
+The safety profile of Arexvy when co-administered with inactivated seasonal influenza vaccines was comparable to when Arexvy was administered alone.
 There was no evidence of interference in the immune response to the antigens contained in the co-administered vaccines (see Section 5.1 Pharmacodynamic Properties, Clinical trials).
-For adverse effects, please see Section 4.8 Adverse Effects (Undesirable Effects), Safety data from RSV OA=ADJ-007.
+For adverse effects, please see Section 4.8 Adverse Effects (Undesirable Effects).

 Data are currently not available for concomitant administration with other vaccines.